 Visit online course listings to view semester offerings for L08 Classics.

-Cleopatra, the last queen of ancient Egypt, captivated her contemporaries and has fascinated the Western world ever since her famous suicide by asp in 31 BCE.
+Cleopatra -- the last queen of ancient Egypt -- captivated her contemporaries and has fascinated the Western world ever since her famous suicide by asp in 31 BCE.
 She was a woman of contrasts: Pharaoh of Egypt and Greco-Macedonian queen; seductive woman and shrewd political strategist; a ruthless monarch using every means available to consolidate her position in the face of the encroaching power of the Roman Empire.
-Through texts and material culture, the seminar seeks to understand Cleopatra in the context both of her native Egypt and of the wider Mediterranean world.
-We thus examine the traditions of Pharaonic Egypt; the historical events that brought Egypt under the control of the Macedonian Ptolemies (Cleopatra's dynasty); the wider stage of East-West tension and conquest in which Cleopatra struggled to maintain her power; her relationships (political and personal) with famous men of her day (Caesar, Herod, Mark Antony); her capital city of Alexandria, the largest metropolis of its day; Cleopatra's brilliant court and its luxury arts; and finally the many Cleopatras that have populated art and literature of later times.
-We emerge with a sense of Cleopatra, both as a unique individual and as a product of her time.
+Through texts and material culture, the seminar will seek to understand Cleopatra in the context both of her native Egypt and of the wider Mediterranean world.
+We will thus examine the traditions of Pharaonic Egypt; the historical events that brought Egypt under the control of the Macedonian Ptolemies (Cleopatra's dynasty); the wider stage of East-West tension and conquest in which Cleopatra struggled to maintain her power; her relationships (political and personal) with famous men of her day (Caesar, Herod, Mark Antony); her capital city of Alexandria, the largest metropolis of its day; Cleopatra's brilliant court and its luxury arts; and finally the many Cleopatras that have populated art and literature of later times.
+We will emerge with a sense of Cleopatra, both as a unique individual and as a product of her time.

 Credit 3 units.
 A&S: FYS A&S IQ: HUM, LCD Art: CPSC BU: IS EN: H